fuzzymfx/fuzzymfx.github.io/content/current.md

 Moving to a new country is tough.
 The past couple of weeks have been really busy and exciting; arranging funds, exploring scholarships, looking for housing, and overally planning the move.
 Me, and my friend, Rachna, are leaving together for NY, and this makes the transition a little bit easier.
 We fly out by the end of August.
 Looking forward to the new challenges, the new people, and the new experiences that await me in NYC.

-The last weekend was an extremely emotional goodbye.
+The beginning of the month was an extremely emotional goodbye.
 This unfolds in two parts:

 1. I met with my childhood best friends from all phases of my life, toghether, had an amazing weekend in Mumbai, and bid adeiu to them.
 It was a nostalgia trip, and it felt very content to see them become friends.